ualberta-smr/LibraryMetricScripts/docker/README.md

 - You first need to set up some of the configuration parameters in the file `Config.json`:
 	- Change the value of `TOKEN` to your own GitHub generated token. ([How to create Github TOKEN](https://github.com/ualberta-smr/LibraryMetricScripts/wiki/Creating-access-tokens#github-token))
 	- Change the value of `SO_TOKEN` to your stack exchange key. ([How to create StackOverflow TOKEN](https://github.com/ualberta-smr/LibraryMetricScripts/wiki/Creating-access-tokens#stackoverflow-token))
-- Update the Database Host and Port in `settings.py`
+- Updates the Database Host and Port in `settings.py`.
 ```python
 DATABASES = {
     'default': {